Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 ### In VS Code

-- Install the extension `Remote - SSH` and `Remote - Containers`
+- Install the extension `Remote - SSH` and `Remote - Containers`.
 - `Remote-SSH: Connect to Host...` > Select the host
 - Verify that the green button on the bottom-left corner shows `SSH: <host name>` upon successfully connecting to the remote instance.
-- `File` > `Open Folder...` > Select the folder of the project
 - `Remote-Containers: Open Folder in Container...`
-- Click on `OK` to open the project folder in the devcontainer
+- Select the project folder and click on `OK`.
-- Verify that the green button on the bottom-left corner shows `Dev Container: Challenge Registry @ ssh://<host name>`
+- Verify that the green button on the bottom-left corner shows `Dev Container: Challenge Registry @ ssh://<host name>`.

 Congratulations, you are now ready to develop in the devcontainer that runs on the EC2 instance! 🚀